Restore/create species-rich, semi-natural grassland

 A replicated, controlled study in 1988-1997 in temperate grassland and seasonal freshwater marshes in Strathrory Glen, northeast UK (Humphrey & Patterson 2000) found that cattle grazing at a stocking rate of 2.2-2.5/ha prevented further decline in plant species richness, but did not promote recovery.
 In grazed plots, overall species richness remained static and moss/liverwort richness increased, whilst in control plots species richness declined.
 However, cattle grazing had no effect on species cover and plants of conservation importance showed no increase.
 The study used four plots in each of three different vegetation types: acid grassland, rush pasture and vegetation associated with calcareous springs (seepage flush).
 Each plot had two 10 x 10 m subplots, one of which was fenced to exclude cattle.
 Sampling was carried out in 1988 before the start of grazing, and again in 1991 and 1997, using four permanent 2 x 1 m quadrats within a central 7 x 7 m area in each plot.Study and other actions tested

-A replicated trial from 1990 to 1998 of combined management treatments on an agriculturally-improved meadow in the Pennine Dales Environmentally Sensitive Area, North Yorkshire, England (Smith et al. 2000) (same study as (Smith et al. 2002)) found that the highest increase in plant species diversity was achieved with a combination of autumn and spring grazing, 21 July hay cut date and sowing native plant species.
+A replicated trial from 1990 to 1998 of combined management treatments on an agriculturally-improved meadow in the Pennine Dales Environmentally Sensitive Area, North Yorkshire, England, UK (Smith et al. 2000) (same study as (Smith et al. 2002)) found that the highest increase in plant species diversity was achieved with a combination of autumn and spring grazing, 21 July hay cut date and sowing native plant species.
 The study took place in 6 x 6 m plots on a 2.75 ha meadow within the Ingleborough National Nature Reserve.
 Plots were either sown with many native grassland species (including yellow rattle Rhinanthus minor) or not.
 The experiment also included three different grazing treatments (sheep and cattle), plots with or without fertilizer and three earliest dates for hay cut.
 Yellow rattle spread to most plots after its introduction as a constituent of the seed addition treatment.
 By 1996 it was particularly abundant in treatment combinations that included autumn grazing, no mineral fertilizer and a July hay cut.
 Populations of over 40 plants/m² were associated lowest hay yields, presumably as it suppressed grass growth.Study and other actions tested

 A replicated study in 1995-2000 in 11 sites with newly created flower-rich meadows on set-aside land in central Switzerland (Bosshard & Kuster 2001) found generally higher butterfly (Lepidoptera) densities on the created meadows (e.g. 170 individuals/ha in Riedikon) than on intensively managed arable land.
 However, the highest densities were found in flower-rich field margins (e.g. 440 individuals/ha in Seewadel).
 Adult butterfly abundance was positively correlated to the number of flower units, and up to 98% of flower visits were recorded on only five plant species.
 Note that no statistical analyses are presented in this study.
 On three main sites (Berg, Riedikon and Seewadel), flower-rich meadows were established on 0.5-0.6 ha experimental plots.
 Butterflies were recorded during seven visits from May-September 1999 along fixed transects.
 In an additional eight sites, butterflies and grasshoppers (Orthoptera) were monitored in 1995-2000 approximately twice a year.Study and other actions tested

-A randomized, replicated controlled trial at Hill Farm, Little Wittenham, Oxfordshire, England (Coulson et al. 2001) found that both yellow rattle Rhinanthus minor and oxeye daisy Leucanthemum vulgare could be effectively established on a pasture field by ‘slot seeding’.
+A randomized, replicated controlled trial at Hill Farm, Little Wittenham, Oxfordshire, England, UK (Coulson et al. 2001) found that both yellow rattle Rhinanthus minor and oxeye daisy Leucanthemum vulgare could be effectively established on a pasture field by ‘slot seeding’.
 Different management treatments, cutting, grazing or both, did not affect the survival or establishment of either species, but yellow rattle seeds were spread a greater distance when hay was cut in July than without a hay cut.
 Seeds were sown in strips previously sown with herbicide by a tractor-mounted slot seeder, in October 1995.
 Four management treatments were replicated five times in 20 x 10 m plots.
 The treatments were cut once (July), cut twice (July and September), cut July and autumn grazed.
 Monitoring of plant dispersal was carried out using seed traps at the soil surface, from June to October 1997.Study and other actions tested

-A study in eastern England of the pollinator community on a species-rich grassland restoration experiment compared to native grassland of the same plant community (Dicks 2002) found a greater diversity of pollinating insects on the restored hay meadow site than on the ancient meadow.
+A study in eastern England, UK of the pollinator community on a species-rich grassland restoration experiment compared to native grassland of the same plant community (Dicks 2002) found a greater diversity of pollinating insects on the restored hay meadow site than on the ancient meadow.
 Six common species of bumblebee Bombus spp. were recorded at both sites, and the most abundant insect visitor was a bumblebee on both meadows: white-tailed bumblebees Bombus terrestris/ lucorum at the restored site, red-tailed bumblebees B. lapidarius at the ancient meadow site.
 Seven and five species of solitary bee were recorded at restored and ancient sites respectively.Study and other actions tested

 A randomized, replicated study in 1994-1998 in arable fields in five lowland areas in the UK (Pywell et al. 2002) found that ploughing to 30-40 cm depth and sowing with a species-rich seed mixture created a community similar to the target community on neutral soils.
 This was significantly more successful than natural regeneration or sowing with a species-poor mix.
 Sites on acidic or calcareous soils were less similar to their specific target communities.
 Sowing a nurse crop had no beneficial effects.
 All treatments reduced nutrient levels.
 The five sites had four replicate blocks each containing seven experimental plots with different treatments.
 Vegetation was cut and removed each year in June or July, and sheep were grazed between October and December at 25-40 sheep/ha for six to eight weeks.
 Vegetation sampling used three 40 x 40 cm quadrats randomly placed within each plot in June each year.
 Nutrient sampling used ten soil samples per plot in September 1994 and 1998.Study and other actions tested